 EIU has improved the processing and tracking of alert investigations.
 The development of Attachment B to GH-5 (Early Identification System) and training completed in EIS and SRELE has dramatically improved the information provided by supervisors when closing alerts.
 AIU has also created a new EIS Alert Review Process inspection that specifically looks for indications that supervisors have conducted a thorough examination within appropriate policy timeframes and selected appropriate responses to the allegations included in the alert investigation.
 At present, this inspection is limited to reviewing whether supervisors are completing alert investigations within the 30-day policy requirements.
-MCSOs compliance rate for this inspection ranges from 80% in January and March to 87% in February.
-MCSO continues to work on a secondary, but vital, feature of this inspection, which will include criteria to judge the effectiveness of interventions by identifying deputies and supervisors who trigger additional alerts. inspection will become a valuable component to ensure that supervisors and command staff are utilizing EIS to promote efficiency and ethical policing during the alert investigation process.
+MCSO's compliance rate for this inspection ranged from 100% in January and February, to 87% in March.
+MCSO continues to work on a secondary, but vital, feature of this inspection, which will include criteria to judge the success of interventions by identifying deputies and supervisors who trigger additional alerts.
+This inspection will become a valuable component to ensure that supervisors and command staff are using EIS to promote efficiency and ethical policing during the alert investigation process.
 We found no issues with the conclusions used for closing alert investigations during this quarter.
 For the cases that were not closed within policy guidelines, BIO sent out Action Forms to the Districts.
 As this process becomes more routine, we expect that District personnel will adjust to the policy requirements.
+MCSO has created a Post-Stop Perceived Ethnicity Inspection, which looks specifically at traffic stops where the driver has a traditionally Latino surname but the VSCF indicates a white driver.
+The inspectors review BWC recordings and evaluate whether the deputy correctly marked the form.
+Throughout this quarter, there were no traffic stops that were out of compliance.